somnambulist-tech/read-models/docs/upgrading_1.X_to_2.0.md

 A Symfony bundle has been made to make it easier to integrate read-models.

 __Note:__ the `Manager` requires setting up for any unit testing.

+__Note:__ additional type casters are available in the [attribute-model](https://github.com/somnambulist-tech/attribute-model) library.

 ### Table Name Property